 Any disaster related information flow happens in both the directions, from nodal authorities to concerned stakeholders, and from the stakeholders to the nodal authorities/ departments as well, stage wise.
 And for each stage, there should be a designated nodal officer, and also should be dedicated control room, to be used exclusively for the disaster related information dissemination purpose.
 Control room is a nodal centre in terms of disaster Management which performs the function of collecting and transmitting information to the appropriate places and people.
 Therefore Control room has to be equipped with the latest telecom communication facilities.
-All the important information of the district administration in case of emergency is also available in the control rooms.
-The control room is connected to all the line departments, collectorate, NGOs, police control room, and block control room which is connected to village task force and irrigation control room.
+All the important information of the district administration in case of emergency is also available in the control room, and block control room which is connected to village task force and irrigation control room.
 Collector controls all the information flow through control room in the district and with the state authority.
 The enclosed schematic diagram is self explanatory, and it addresses the linkages of the flow at district and sub district level.